The field of ballistics deals with the study of arms and ammunition, as well as so-called terminal ballistics, the

 Death in the bathroom refers to death by coincidentally being in water.
-Often this occurs in the bathtub due to an abrupt collapse of the main vital functions, so that all vital reactions are at lost.
+Often this occurs in the bathtub due to an abrupt collapse of the main vital functions, so that all vital reactions are lost.

 Vital reactions during drowning

 Coughing and the convulsions during drowning result in the so-called plume of froth at the mouth and nose in recent drowning victims, which can also be seen after it has dried.
 This whitish foam is produced by the reflective inhalation of water, which mixes with breathing air and the protein-rich bronchial secretion.

-In addition, a spasmodic inspiration leads to an inflation of the lungs causing bleeding again, the so-called Paltauf Spots.
-These spots are about the size of a fingertip, sub-pleural, and of red to brown color.
+Also, a spasmodic inspiration leads to an inflation of the lungs causing bleeding again, the so-called Paltauf Spots.
+These spots are about the size of a fingertip, sub-pleural, and red to brown color.
 The macroscopic image of the bloated, red lung is called erythema aquosum (only when drowning in fresh water).
 The lung cannot even be collapsed with the pressure of a finger (volume pulmonum auctum).

 Water is found in the alveoli with typical elements such as plankton and diatoms.
-With a sediment analysis of the discovery site and an analysis of the composition of the water in the lungs, the drowning site may possibly be reconstructed.
+With a sediment analysis of the discovery site and an analysis of the composition of the water in the lungs, the drowning site may be reconstructed.

 The reflective vomiting of water also leads to tears of the mucosa of the cardia, the Sehrt’s mucosal tear.
-Another common finding is the Svechniko’s sign.
+Another common finding is Svechniko’s sign.
 It describes the presence of the drowning fluid in the sphenoid sinus.

 All these findings prove that the person was alive when getting into the water.

 Drowned body and drowning

-The sign of a longer stay in water is wet clothing and clothing contaminated with mud, injuries caused by floating, injuries caused by boat propellers, wrinkled hands with nail detachment, apidocere (wax-like formation on the skin), and bloating of the corpse which was fed on by animals.
+The sign of a longer stay in water is wet clothing and clothing contaminated with mud, injuries caused by floating, injuries caused by boat propellers, wrinkled hands with nail detachment, adipocere (wax-like formation on the skin), and bloating of the corpse which was fed on by animals.

 As the body floats along in a face-down position, abrasions mostly occur on the forehead, the back of the hands, the knees, and toes.